 If they are very young, try to utilize familiar short words and even a children’s book to deliver your message.
 Explain that some moms are just made in a different way and they cannot have a baby like other women.
 Nevertheless, these women are still moms through what they do for their babies.

-Use simple tools to explain surrogacy to children
+Use simple tools

 Just remember that your child cannot have a cognitive apparatus as developed as yours.
 Avoid complicated terminology: it`s not smart to get into the causes of infertility or the details of In-Vitro Fertilization.
 Just explain the overall process using broader terms such as “baby,” and “mommy.”
 Again, utilize the stories from children’s books to formulate a comprehensible message.